-8.8 Cutout
+9.8 Cutout

-As a protection against software or hardware fault, shorted heater triac, or user error, the bath is equipped with an adjustable heater cutout device that shuts off power to the heater if the bath temperature exceeds a set value.
+As a protection against software or hardware fault, shorted heater triac, or user error, the bath is equipped with an adjustable heater cutout device that will shut off power to the heater if the bath temperature exceeds a set value.
 This protects the heater and bath materials from excessive temperatures and, most importantly, protects the bath fluids from being heated beyond the safe operating temperature preventing hazardous vaporization, breakdown, or ignition of the liquid.
 The cutout temperature is programmable by the operator from the front panel of the controller.
 It must always be set below the upper temperature limit of the fluid and no more than 10 degrees above the upper temperature limit of the bath.

-If the cutout is activated because of excessive bath temperature, power to the heater shuts off and the bath cools.
-The bath cools until it reaches a few degrees below the cutout set-point temperature.
+If the cutout is activated because of excessive bath temperature then power to the heater will be shut off and the bath will cool.
+The bath will cool until it reaches a few degrees below the cutout set-point temperature.
 At this point the action of the cutout is determined by the setting of the cutout mode parameter.
 The cutout has two selectable modes - automatic reset or manual reset.
-If the mode is set to automatic, the cutout automatically resets itself when the bath temperature falls below the reset temperature allowing the bath to heat up again.
-If the mode is set to manual, the heater remains disabled until the user manually resets the cutout.
+If the mode is set to automatic, then the cutout will automatically reset itself when the bath temperature falls below the reset temperature allowing the bath to heat up again.
+If the mode is set to manual, then the heater will remain disabled until the user manually resets the cutout.